menglisa/RadiationTherapyDecisionSupport/docs/database/README.md

 fk_study_id_id -> the study ID of the current patient

 #### `sts`
+Stores values for the Spatial Target Signature Histogram for a specified patient.

+Headers
+id -> not really needed, unique id of STS histogram for a patient and given PTV-OAR pair in DB elevation_bins -> amounts for the elevation bins in the STS histogram distance_bins -> amounts for the distance bins in the STS histogram azimuth_bins -> amounts for the azimuth bins in the STS histogram amounts -> flattened array (unsure) storing the values for each (elevation, distance, azimuth)
+            tuple.
+ptv_id -> id of primary target volume from `oar_dictionary`
+OAR_id -> id of organ at risk from `oar_dictionary`
+fk_study_id_id -> id of study (DICOM) from `studies` for which the STS histogram belongs to.

 #### `studies`
 This stores which study belongs to which patient.